 To see the entire document go to www.neitzvision.com

 More sophisticated tests are also widely used to ascertain whether someone with a colour vision deficiency would be suitable for certain occupations.
 A Lantern test is one such test which is used to identify people not suitable to work as train drivers or in marine and aviation jobs or other occupations where the work requires the ability to accurately reading the colours of lights for safety reasons.

 At www.colorvisiontesting.com you can find an initial test for colour blindness on the screen. www.toledo-bend.com/colorblind/Ishihara.asp also shows some Ishihara plates tests for online testing.
 Please note that these tests are for initial testing only and will not give an accurate formal diagnosis.
 If you suspect that you or your child might be colour blind please seek professional help from an optician.

 If you are still unhappy and would like a more detailed diagnosis you can arrange to have a full colour vision test.
 Click here to follow the link to the Colour Vision Clinic at City University where professionals will be happy to carry out a full colour vision assessment for you.
 The assessment will cover 8 separate tests and you will be given a report summarising your condition which can be used to advise schools and employers.
-There is a modest charge (significantly reduced for children).
+There is a charge for this service.